 Removing Local Git Branches

-Another annoying thing is that git doesn’t have an easy command so that you can delete all of your old local branches compared to origin.
+Another annoyance is that git doesn’t have a command to delete old local branches that don’t exist on origin anymore.
 So, I created an alias

-This will basically remove all of the old local branches and clean up your local git directory.
+This will remove all old local branches and clean up your local git directory.